Yosuke Amemiya|WATARI-UM, The Watari Museum of Art, which has not melted yet.

 The installation work, Draught (1975), in which simple holes are punched in a hung Japanese paper, represents time and space.
 It signifies the passage of time and connects to the Japanese concept of “as it is”.
 This is an expression unique to Kamoji, who has worked at the crossroads of various cultures.

-Kamoji says, “Aiming for transparency and simplicity, don't let the unnecessary overshadow the whole.”
+Kamoji says, “Aiming for transparency and simplicity, not letting the unnecessary overshadow the whole.”
 We wonder what kind of presence Kamoji's works will have at WATARI-UM in Tokyo in 2025.

 WORKS